jdelia/genesis-agent-profiles-extended/readme.txt

 = What features have been added? =

 New stylesheet replaces the stylesheet in the Genesis Agent Profiles plugin.
 If you prefer to use your own stylesheet, you can deregister it under Agent Directory under Settings.
 This deactivates both the original stylesheet and the extended stylesheet.

+Agent Archive Page:

+Displays four columns (Desktop viewport 1024px and up) and is responsive.
+Two columns on viewports less than 1024px (iPad Portrait, etc.) and one column for smaller viewports (iPhone, etc).

 Featured Agent Widget: